Rhuuuyyyy/smart_traffic.light/README.md

 ## Wokwi and Micropython
 ### Front-end

-- [ ] Set which colors and buttons will be used.
+- [x] Set which colors and buttons will be used.
 - [ ] Visual identity.

 ### Back-end

 - [ ] Configure pir-motion-sensor.
+- [x] Configure led's.
 - [ ] Set the matematic parameters.